FlandiaYingman/arkwaifu/README.md

 ![](https://img.shields.io/github/license/FlandiaYingman/arkwaifu?style=flat-square)
 ![](https://img.shields.io/github/last-commit/FlandiaYingman/arkwaifu?style=flat-square)

-A website showing all Arknights assets (including AVG images and backgrounds currently).
+Arkwaifu is a website which, arranges and provides almost all picture assets extracted from Arknights (the game).
+It also does super-resolution with REAL-ESRGAN and REAL-CUGAN, to enlarge the assets (normally, 4x size).

+Currently, only assets, that are present in AVG (the in-game stories), are available.
+Including:

+- "Images".
+They are the exquisite arts that appear when something emphasized happen.
+- "Backgrounds".
+They are backgrounds that always appear on the bottom layer.
+- "Characters".
+They are the pictures of characters that act in the play, some of them are with different emotions.

+I also plan to include the artwork of operators in-game.
+However, by considering some technical difficulties, especially the animated artwork, the plan is delayed.

+This project is now available online!
+Check it at [arkwaifu.cc](https://arkwaifu.cc/), or the CN mirror [cn.arkwaifu.cc](https://cn.arkwaifu.cc/)! 🎉 (Though, the CN mirror isn't in CN)

 <del>This project is currently under development.</del>

-This project is now available online!
-Check it at [ArkWaifu](https://arkwaifu.cc/) (https://arkwaifu.cc/)! 🎉

 # TODOs V1 #